Chart Color Schemes

 The level of general health in Townsville City is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Townsville City shows above-average health outcomes for both young and elderly age groups, with low prevalence of common health conditions.
-Approximately 66% of its total population of 2,054 has private health cover, compared to the national average of 55.3%.
+Townsville City shows superior health outcomes for both youth and elderly populations, with low prevalence rates for common conditions.
+Approximately 66% of its total population (2080 people) have private health cover, exceeding the national average of 55.7%.

-The most prevalent medical conditions are mental health issues affecting 8.5% of residents and arthritis impacting 7.2%, while 71.1% report no medical ailments.
-This is notably higher than the 0% reported across the rest of Queensland.
-Townsville City has 17.0% of its population aged 65 and over, comprising 528 people.
-Health outcomes among seniors are particularly strong, outperforming those of the general population in health metrics.
+The most prevalent medical issues are mental health concerns affecting 8.5% of residents and arthritis impacting 7.2%, while 71.1% report no medical ailments, compared to 0% in the rest of Queensland.
+The area has 17.0% seniors (534 people) aged 65 and over.
+Health outcomes among seniors are notably strong, outperforming general population health metrics.

 Frequently Asked Questions - Health